copterust/mpu9250/README.md

 Number of examples can be found in [proving-ground](https://github.com/copterust/proving-ground) repo.
 Examples include: reading temperature, calibrating magnetrometer, reading all sensors.

+## Experimental I2C support

+Expiremntal I2C support is enabled via `i2c` feature flag.
+When enabled, SPI support will be deactivated and type of mpu9250 driver will change from `Mpu9250<SpiDevice<SPI, NCS>, MODE>` will change to `Mpu9250<I2cDevice<I2C>, MODE>`.

+NOTE: I2C support is not properly tested yet.

 ## Documentation

 API Docs available on [docs.rs](https://docs.rs/mpu9250).